MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/module-upgrades-from-microsoft-dynamics-gp-2013.md

 ### Drop-ship or drop-ship blanket line items that track serial or lot numbers

-If you have purchasing invoice receipts saved in a batch prior to upgrading to [!INCLUDE[prodshort](../includes/prodshort.md)] 2013, drop-ship or drop-ship blanket line items that track serial or lot numbers assigned to the invoices will not be marked to track serial or lot numbers after you upgrade.
+If you have purchasing invoice receipts saved in a batch prior to upgrading to Dynamics GP 2013, drop-ship or drop-ship blanket line items that track serial or lot numbers assigned to the invoices will not be marked to track serial or lot numbers after you upgrade.
 You can track serial or lot numbers for these items by selecting each invoice in the Purchasing Invoice Entry window and marking the S/L option for each item.

 ### Posting Accounts Setup window